freerainboxbox/JS8File/README.md

 `./js8file-dec`: Given an encoded string, `<string>` (it should start with `FILE:`), run `echo -n "<string>" | js8file-dec > decoded.dat`.

+You can also install the programs locally with `make install` after running `make`.
+You can then uninstall them using `make uninstall`.

 ## Why did you make this?

 1. As a coding exercise.
 I wanted an excuse to do some encoding stuff in C, to keep my skills fresh.